TTC Hits Market Capitalization of $9.12 Million (TTC)

-TTC (CURRENCY:TTC) traded flat against the dollar during the 24 hour period ending at 15:00 PM ET on January 16th.
-Over the last seven days, TTC has traded flat against the dollar.
-TTC has a market capitalization of $9.12 million and approximately $67.00 worth of TTC was traded on exchanges in the last day.
-One TTC coin can now be bought for $0.0205 or 0.00000191 BTC on major exchanges including Bibox, IDEX, Upbit and BitForex.
+TTC (CURRENCY:TTC) traded flat against the US dollar during the 1-day period ending at 0:00 AM ET on January 21st.
+Over the last week, TTC has traded flat against the US dollar.
+TTC has a total market capitalization of $9.12 million and approximately $67.00 worth of TTC was traded on exchanges in the last day.
+One TTC coin can now be purchased for about $0.0205 or 0.00000191 BTC on major exchanges including Upbit, BitForex, IDEX and Bittrex.

 - Polygon (MATIC) traded flat against the dollar and now trades at $2.00 or 0.00003275 BTC.